 Brick siding enhances the look of your home while being a durable building element.
-The brick siding systems are designed to reduce cost and are easier to install.
+The brick siding systems are designed to reduce costs and are easier to install.
 There are some advantages as well as disadvantages to using brick siding.

 Advantages of Brick Siding

-The biggest advantage of brick siding is that its low maintenance.
+The biggest advantage of brick siding is its low maintenance.
 Once installed, brick siding can last for a very long time.
 There is no need to paint or perform other upkeep tasks associated with wood or vinyl siding.

-Brick comes in a variety of colors and is durable, making it a load bearing building material.
+Brick comes in a variety of colors and is durable, making it a load-bearing building material.
 Brick siding withstands heat and offers better fire protection than wood and vinyl siding.
 It also provides a sound barrier, keeping noise outside.

 Disadvantages of Brick